Tyrell Johnson (cricketer)

 Tyrell Fabian Johnson (10 January 1917 – 5 April 1985) was a West Indian international cricketer who played in one Test match in 1939.

-Tall and thin, Johnson was a left-arm fast-medium bowler who was picked for the 1939 West Indies cricket tour to England after taking six wickets for 41 runs in a trial match in February 1939.
-In England, Johnson took a wicket with his first ball of the tour at Worcester, but was picked for only eight other first-class matches.
+Tall and thin, Johnson was a left-arm fast-medium bowler.
+He played for Trinidad in three consecutive finals of the Inter-Colonial Tournament in the late 1930s.
+He was picked for the 1939 West Indies cricket tour to England after taking six wickets for 41 runs in a trial match in February 1939 and leading the West Indian first-class bowling figures for the season with 22 wickets at an average of 9.59.

+In England in 1939, Johnson took a wicket with his first ball of the tour at Worcester, but was picked for only eight other first-class matches.
 That included, however, the third Test of the three-match series at The Oval, where he repeated his instant success by taking the wicket of Walter Keeton with his first delivery.
-He took two further wickets in the match (Len Hutton and Norman Oldfield), but managed only 16 on the tour as a whole, for a high average of 32 runs per wicket.
+He took two further wickets in the match (Len Hutton and Norman Oldfield), but managed only 16 on the tour as a whole, at an average of 32 runs per wicket.

 This single Test match was Johnson's last first-class cricket appearance.
+He worked in Trinidad as a customs officer.